-Tumor histology, tumor size, grade, vascular invasion, stage and others clinicopathological and molecular features are often described as prognostic factors in patients with extracranial cancer [1, 2].
-For patients diagnosed with malignant intracranial tumors such as glioblastoma, the most reliable prognostic factors are age, O6-methylguanine-DNA methyl-transferase (MGMT) promotor methylation, IDH mutation, extent of surgical resection and tumor location [3, 4].
-Size of the tumor in patients with glioblastoma has been shown also to be a possible prognostic factor for survival [3, 5, 6].
+Tumor histology, tumor size, grade, vascular invasion, stage and other clinicopathological and molecular features are often described as prognostic factors in patients with extracranial cancer [1, 2].
+For patients diagnosed with malignant intracranial tumors such as glioblastoma, the most reliable prognostic factors are age, O6-methylguanine-DNA methyltransferase (MGMT) promoter methylation, isocitrate dehydrogenase (IDH) mutation, extent of surgical resection and tumor location [3, 4].
+The size of the tumor in patients with glioblastoma has also been shown to be a possible prognostic factor for survival [3, 5, 6].

-MicroRNA-10b (miR-10b) and microRNA-21 (miR-21) are amongst the most researched microRNAs in human oncology.
-They are often overexpressed in a spectrum of human cancer.
-MicroRNA-21 is frequently overexpressed in various cancers, including glioblastoma [7].
-Due to the hypoxic conditions present in glioblastoma cells, an upregulation of miR-10b and miR-21 can be observed [8].
+MicroRNA-10b (miR-10b) and microR-NA-21 (miR-21) are amongst the most researched microRNAs in human oncology.
+They are often overexpressed in a spectrum of human cancers.
+MiR-21 is frequently overexpressed in various cancers, including glioblastoma [7].
+Due to the hypoxic conditions present in glioblastoma cells, an upregulation of miR-10b/miR-21 can be observed [8].

-MicroRNA-10b is recognized as potent oncogenic microRNA (oncomiR) involved in regulation of cell cycle.
-Upregulation of microRNA-10b can promote tumor growth, invasion and migration [9].
-Through diversiform gene regulation and signaling pathways, overexpression of microRNA-21 is shown to play an important role in oncogenesis and tumor metastasis, as well as in resistance to an oncologic treatment [10].
-In glioblastoma, microRNA-21 is upregulated and thus, often linked with tumor pathogenesis, as well as to radioresistence and chemotherapy resistence [7].
-Both, microRNAs-10b/21 are shown to be associated with clinical and pathologic features such as tumor size [11], disease stage, metastatic lymph nodes in extracranial tumors [12].
+miR-10b is recognized as a potent oncogenic microRNA (oncomiR) involved in the regulation of the cell cycle.
+Upregulation of miR-10b can promote tumor growth, invasion and migration [9].
+Through diversiform gene regulation and signaling pathways, overexpression of miR-21 is shown to play an important role in oncogenesis and tumor metastasis, as well as in resistance to oncologic treatment [10].
+In glioblastoma, miR-21 is upregulated and thus, often linked with tumor pathogenesis, as well as radioresistance and chemotherapy resistance [7].
+Both miR-10b and miR-21 are shown to be associated with clinical and pathologic features such as tumor size [11], disease stage, and metastatic lymph nodes in extracranial tumors [12].

-Inhibition of tumor growth and glioblastoma cell proliferation are proven in in vitro and in vivo experiments in gliomas [13] and glioblastoma [14] by knockdowning microRNAs, such as microRNA-10b [15] and microRNA-21 [13, 14].
-However, the level of their expression in body fluids and the possible association with glioblastoma features, such as tumor size, and tumor location remains less clear.
+Inhibition of tumor growth and glioblastoma cell proliferation has been demonstrated in in vitro and in vivo experiments in gliomas [13] and glioblastoma [14] by knocking down microRNAs, such as miR-10b [15] and miR-21 [13, 14].
+However, the level of their expression in body fluids and the possible association with glioblastoma features, such as tumor size and tumor location, remains less clear.

-Our study aimed to investigate whether there is an association between the expression levels of miR-10b and miR-21 and the tumor size and tumor localization of patients diagnosed with glioblastoma.
+Our study aimed to investigate whether there is an association between the expression levels of miR-10b and miR-21 and the tumor Received • Примљено: December 5, 2024